 I spent the rest of the afternoon trying to fix the trouble, even going so far as to download the new operating system (Catalina), which froze on the final step.
 Finally, I threw up my hands and began a reboot from a flash drive — something I’ve never done before.
 This time everything worked (to my immense relief) though I was kept busy most of the next two days restoring my personal settings.
 (Good thing I have all this free time on my hands.)
 In the process I ran into a another serious problem and decided it was time to contact Apple for assistance.
 But once again I was flummoxed.
 Their help number only had six digits following the 1-800:

 These are just more sad examples of the company’s lack of concern for its customers, especially those who are using its basic products.
 The macOS High Sierra release I’m currently on has almost daily problems of varying degrees.
 It seems that the focus — and priority — has shifted to the aren’t-these-neat devices (the latest iPhone, Apple Watch, Apple TV, Apple Condoms), leaving me with a screwed up machine and no way to call for help.

 I believe I’ll pass on purchasing any of the showy Apple offerings.
 I do not want them in my life.
-With the coronavirus still spreading here in Bangkok and the bars closed, my blood pressure is already too high.
+With Covid-19 continuing to spread here in Bangkok and the bars closed, my blood pressure is already too high.